larslorch/avici/README.md

         a decision threshold of 0.5.
 (Default is `True` as the computational cost is the same.)

+When sampling synthetic data via `avici.simulate_data`, the following domain specifiers (dataset distributions) are currently provided:
+`lin-gauss`,
+`lin-gauss-heterosked`,
+`lin-laplace-cauchy`,
+`rff-gauss`,
+`rff-gauss-heterosked`,
+`rff-laplace-cauchy`,
+`gene-ecoli`,
+but custom config files can be specified, too.
+All these domains are defined inside `avici.config.examples`.

 ## Quick Start: Custom Data-Generating Processes